rezaandwenhao/Reversi-AI-Cuda/README.md

 # Reversi-AI-Cuda

 ## Acknowledgement
 The game logic is based on https://github.com/rodolfoams/reversi-c.
-We rewrote the code to implement the AI players and the random player on top of its terminal user inputting steps.
+We rewrote the code and implemented the AI players and the random player on top of its terminal user inputting steps.

 ## How to run the program
 One can directly open the reversiAI.ipynb in the Google Colab.
 Select runtime as GPU and run all cells.